-- The radiologist or technologist will explain how the exam works and tell you about rare problems that can occur and that would require special attention. - While you drink the barium, the radiologist will use a fluoroscope (an Xray machine that shows live images on a monitor) to watch you swallow. - We will help place you in different positions during your exam so that we can take images from different angles. - This exam takes about 30 minutes.
+- The technologist will explain the exam.
+They will tell you about rare problems that can occur, that would need special attention. - While you drink the barium, the radiologist will watch you swallow using a fluoroscope (an X-ray machine that shows live images). - We will help place you in different positions during your exam so that we can take images from different angles. - This exam takes about 30 minutes.